 Eligibility: Available to current students in the Doctor of Dental Surgery program at Dalhousie.
 Applicants will have demonstrated financial need, have satisfactory academic standing, and be residents of Victoria County, Nova Scotia.
-Application Type: Contact the Faculty for more information

 An endowment has been established to fund the J. D. McLean Scholarship for student(s) in any year of dental study at Dalhousie provided that his/her grade point average is not less than 3.0, no subject below a grade of "C" and who, in the opinion of the Academic Awards Committee, merits the scholarship.
 Eligibility: Available to current students in the Doctor of Dental Surgery program at Dalhousie.